influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/group-by.md

 | :-------------- |----------------------:|
 | 1970-01-01T00:00:00Z |3.5307120942|

-The query uses an InfluxQL [function](/enterprise_influxdb/v1.9/query_language/functions/) to calculate the average `water_level` for each
+The query uses the InfluxQL [MEAN() function](/influxdb/v2.4/query-data/influxql/view-functions/) to calculate the average `water_level` for each
 [tag value](/influxdb/v2.4/reference/glossary/#tag-value) of `location` in the `h2o_feet` [measurement](/influxdb/v2.4/reference/glossary/#measurement).
-InfluxDB returns results in two [series](/enterprise_influxdb/v1.9/concepts/glossary/#series): one for each tag value of `location`.
+InfluxDB returns results in two [series](/influxdb/v2.4/reference/glossary/#series): one for each tag value of `location`.

 {{% note %}}
 **NOTE:** In InfluxDB, [epoch 0](https://en.wikipedia.org/wiki/Unix_time) (`1970-01-01T00:00:00Z`) is often used as a null timestamp equivalent.
-If you request a query that has no timestamp to return, such as an [aggregation function](/enterprise_influxdb/v1.9/query_language/functions/) with an unbounded time range, InfluxDB returns epoch 0 as the timestamp.
+If you request a query that has no timestamp to return, such as an [aggregation function](/influxdb/v2.4/query-data/influxql/view-functions/aggregates/) with an unbounded time range, InfluxDB returns epoch 0 as the timestamp.
 {{% /note %}}

 ##### Group query results by more than one tag